 From a closed card:

 Once the task is complete, stop the timer.
 A pop-up screen will prompt you to record the worked hours.

 Invite your coworkers, clients and other collaborators to work with you on your project from anywhere in the world, any time of the day, and to share comments, project advancement notes and documents of all kinds.

-From the board menu, or the board tab icon, you can invite both other members in your organization or guests, such as clients or other business partners to collaborate on your project.
+From the board menu, or the board tab icon, you can invite both other members in your organization or sponsors, such as clients or other business partners to collaborate on your project.

 Exploring the board menu

 Duplicate.
 If you need to manage several projects with the same workflow, use this action to make a copy of an existing board.

 Delete.
 Use this option to delete an entire board with all the lists and cards it contains.

 Archive.
 Once the work on a board is all completed, you can archive the board to make your board list less cluttered.